Mastering Excel: How To Trim Characters From The Right With Ease

 Understanding the TRIM Function

 The TRIM function in Excel is primarily designed to remove extra spaces from text, but it can also play a part in your character-trimming toolkit.
 However, for trimming specific characters from the right, we'll focus on other functions.
-The primary function used here is RIGHT
+The primary function used here is RIGHT, often combined with LEN and LEFT.

 Using RIGHT and LEN Functions